 William H. Bartels retired as an employee of the Company as of January 1, 2020.
 However, he continues to serve as a member of SPAR's Board of Directors (the "Board"), positions he has held since July 8, 1999.
-Mr. Bartels is also one of the founders and a significant stockholder of SGRP (holding approximately 25.1% of the SGRP Shares).
-He is also part of the 13D control group holding a majority of the SGRP Shares with Robert G. Brown.
+Mr. Bartels is also one of the founders and a significant stockholder of SGRP.